-To promote and facilitate strategies in communities that ensure access to stable and adequate housing – as the vital platform for child and family well-being.
+To promote and facilitate strategies in communities that ensure access to stable and adequate housing as the vital platform for child and family health and well-being.

 We envision a world in which access to safe, decent, and affordable housing for vulnerable families and children has been prioritized at the federal level, facilitated through diverse service systems at the state level, and ensured at the local level through integrated, family-centered, and community-based strategies.